trisyoungs/aten/doc/50.scripting/98.commands/grid/grid.md

 header_class: alt
 ---

-Add gridded data to the current model.
+Add and edit gridded data for the current model.

-Grid window for management of grids in the GUI.

 ---